-If there was one feature the Samsung Galaxy Buds Live touted more than anything, it was a brand new noise cancelling system that didn’t rely on sealing the ear.
+If there was one feature the Samsung Galaxy Buds Live touted more than anything, it was a brand new noise canceling system that didn’t rely on sealing the ear.
 In fairness, the feature works, but only barely.
-While the active noise cancelling does a little to block out low end noise, ANC has never been the kind of thing to block out incidental sounds, which usually live on the higher end of the spectrum.
+While the active noise canceling does a little to block out low end noise, ANC has never been the kind of thing to block out incidental sounds, which usually live on the higher end of the spectrum.
 It’s for the whirr of a fridge or the hum of an engine, but not so much for a car horn or a person talking to you—those of the kinds of sounds that the Samsung Galaxy Buds Live completely fails to isolate you from.

 As the charts show, while the bass range attenuation of the Samsung Galaxy Buds Plus doesn’t do a lot, the mid and high range sound result absolute dwarfs the Samsung Galaxy Buds Live.
 If anything this just serves as a stark reminder of the importance of achieving an adequate seal in isolating you from sound.
-A couple of rubber tips will often do a lot more for you than a hybrid noise cancelling microphone array.
+A couple of rubber tips will often do a lot more for you than a hybrid noise canceling microphone array.
 Obviously when the two work together, the results can be pretty special, but neither of these are doing that.
-If you want a good example of true wireless earbuds with active noise cancelling, products like the Apple AirPods Pro or the Sony WF-1000XM3 if you’re on Android.
+If you want a good example of true wireless earbuds with active noise canceling, products like the Apple AirPods Pro or the Sony WF-1000XM3 if you’re on Android.

 The Samsung Galaxy Buds Live has a more accurate microphone for calling